fukuball/Leak57/readme.md

 #### Case 4

-This case demo a common case when we write OOP, we use use some method in model, and model get the necessary data.
+This case demo a common case when we write OOP, we use use some method in model, and model will get the necessary data to proceed the work.

 ```
 $ php artisan leak_test leak_weird